Annuities From SPAF

 - TD1 (federal and provincial)

 A spouse's waiver form allows the member to designate someone other than their spouse to be the beneficiary of their pension survivor benefits.
 Legislation stipulates that a member's spouse must be the beneficiary in the event of the member's death.
 By completing the waiver the spouse (common-law, legally married, or estranged) may waive all or a portion of their right to survivor benefits in the event of the member's death.
 The member may then designate anyone he/she wishes as beneficiary to the survivor benefits waived by the spouse.
+The spouse’s waiver form must be completed prior to purchasing the annuity.
+It cannot be filed with the Plan after the annuity has been purchased.

 See the PEPP Talk... on Waiver of Spousal Benefits for detailed information on a spousal waiver.